-- strategic alignment including strong Board oversight, integration of risk management into strategy setting and effective communications and brand building; - cultural alignment built on strong corporate values, supported by appropriate performance incentives and a positive culture regarding compliance with laws and regulations; - quality commitment including a focus on stakeholder interactions and open, transparent and quality public reporting; - focusing on mainly non-complex products and a wholesale customer base, supported by a robust new product review and approval process; - an operational focus on a strong control environment and appropriate organisational resilience; and a proactive corporate communications strategy designed to safeguard the reputation of the Bank.
+- strategic alignment including strong Board oversight, integration of risk management into strategy setting and effective communications and brand building; - cultural alignment built on strong corporate values, supported by appropriate performance incentives and a positive culture regarding compliance with laws and regulations; - quality commitment including a focus on stakeholder interactions and open, transparent and quality public reporting; - focusing on mainly non-complex products and a wholesale customer base, supported by a robust new product review and approval process; - an operational focus on a strong control environment and appropriate organisational resilience; and - a proactive corporate communications strategy designed to safeguard the reputation of the Bank.

-As at 30 June 2018 and during the year, NBEUK held adequate capital as required by the Prudential Regulation Authority.
-The Bank's regulatory capital resources as at 30 June 2018 including retained profit was as follows:
+As at 30 June 2019 and throughout the year, NBEUK held capital levels in excess of that required by the Prudential Regulation Authority.
+The Bank's regulatory capital resources as at 30 June 2019 including retained profit was as follows:

-June 2018 £000's June 2017 £000's
+June 2019 £000's June 2018 £000's

-Tier 1 Capital 149,856 143,847
+Tier 1 Capital 149,987 149,856

-Tier 2 Capital 34,073 34,629
+Tier 2 Capital 35,336 34,073

-Total eligible capital resources 183,929 178,476
+Total eligible capital resources 185,323 183,929

-Tier 1 capital comprises share capital and the retained profit at the year-end 30 June 2018.
-Tier 2 capital comprises mainly issued term subordinated debt from the parent Bank, which was increased during the year from USD30 million to USD60 million, for 10 years with 75% drawdown during the current year or USD45 million.
+Tier 1 capital comprises share capital and the retained profit at the year-end 30 June 2019.
+Tier 2 capital comprises mainly issued term subordinated debt from the parent Bank.